ogletrees/R_hints/string tasks.md

 df$col_a <- gsub("(\\d\\d\\d)(\\d\\d\\d)(\\d\\d\\d)(\\d\\d\\d)", "\\1-\\2-\\3-\\4", df$col_a)
 ```
 ### Replace string
-Let's say you have a character you want to replace, where some are "a" amd some are "apple", but you just want to replace "a"
+Let's say you have a character you want to replace, where some are "a" and some are "apple", but you just want to replace "a"
 ```r
 gsub("\\ba\\b",NA,df$col) # the \\b...\\b bounds it.
 Might could use \\<...\\> too
 ```